Back

 Upon completion of this course, participants will:

-By the end of this course, participants will connect with and learn from others with the same purpose and become more confident and knowledgeable garden-based learning educators, prepared with fully developed lesson plans and cross-curricular units of study.
+By the end of this course, you will connect with and learn from others with the same purpose and become more confident and knowledgeable garden-based learning educators, prepared with fully developed lesson plans and cross-curricular units of study.

 This course focuses on the methods and teaching strategies of garden-based learning (GBL) and provides the tools and resources that classroom teachers and extension educators need to create engaging and rewarding school gardening programs.
 This course is perfect for teachers and educators who want a better understanding of how to organize and implement a successful program that enriches their lesson planning and fits into their busy school day.